Samir-Kesare/OpsTree-Posgress_Role/README.md

 ***

 ## Redis
-SonarQube is a leading open-source platform for continuous inspection of code quality.
-It analyzes codebases, identifies bugs, security vulnerabilities, and code smells.
-Offering a comprehensive view of code health, SonarQube assists development teams in maintaining high-quality software, ensuring robust security, and fostering continuous improvement in codebases.
+Redis is an open-source, high-performance, in-memory data store known for its speed and versatility.
+It functions as a key-value store and supports various data structures, including strings, hashes, lists, sets, and sorted sets.
+Commonly used for caching due to its in-memory storage, Redis also serves as a message broker with Pub/Sub messaging capabilities.
+Its atomic operations, support for persistence, scripting with Lua, and clustering features make Redis a popular choice for applications requiring fast data access, real-time processing, and horizontal scalability.

-Please refer [*SonarQube Document*](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/07-%20Sonarqube/README.md) for better understanding of SonarQube
+Please refer [*Redis Document*](https://github.com/avengers-p7/Documentation/blob/main/OT%20Micro%20Services/Software/Redis/README.md) for better understanding of Redis

 # Steps
 * Before going further check  [*Ansible Role For Redis Installation*](https://github.com/CodeOps-Hub/redis-ansiblerole/tree/main/roles/redis)
+* For more information on [Ansible Roles](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/DevOps%20Practices/Ansible/Ansible%20Role.md)

 **Step 1: Dynamic Inventory Setup**